EMDR Therapy in San Antonio and Across Texas

 When the Past Still Feels Close

-Trauma doesn’t always look like one big event.
-Sometimes it’s years of being “on,” walking on eggshells, or holding it together while something inside never fully settles.
+Trauma doesn’t always look like one dramatic event.
+Sometimes it’s years of being “on,” walking on eggshells, or holding yourself together while something inside never fully settles.
+You may have built a successful life, yet still feel tense, exhausted, or on edge in ways that don’t make sense to others or even to yourself.

 You might notice:

-• Strong emotional reactions that feel out of proportion to the situation
+• Emotional reactions that feel out of proportion to the situation

-• Anxiety, panic, or shutdown that seems to come out of nowhere
+• Sudden anxiety, panic, or shutdowns that seem to come from nowhere

 • A constant sense of pressure, hypervigilance, or emotional exhaustion